Howard Graham Buffett: Politics

 Buffett, a Republican, served as a County Commissioner in Douglas County, Nebraska from 1989 to 1992.
 He also served as the Chairman of the Nebraska Ethanol Authority and Development Board from 1989 to 1991.
 He is a former member of the Board of the Commission on Presidential Debates.

-Buffett was sworn in as Sheriff of Macon County, Illinois on Friday, September 15, 2017.
+Buffett was sworn in as Sheriff of Macon County, Illinois, on September 15, 2017.
 He was selected to fill the remaining term of office after the resignation of former Sheriff Thomas Schneider.
 Buffett has been an active volunteer with the Macon County Sheriff's Office for several years, having been appointed Undersheriff by Schneider.
 Buffett, through the Howard G. Buffett Foundation has donated several million dollars to various law enforcement agencies and projects throughout central Illinois.
 As Sheriff the Howard G. Buffett Foundation continued to donate funds to purchase patrol rifles and radio earpieces for the Macon County Sheriff’s Office along with money to implement a Personal Patrol Vehicle Program.

 In January 2019, the Phoenix New Times ran a 27-page investigative report potentially implying that Howard Buffett used money donated to his charitable foundation principally by his father to gain influence and obtain a position in the Cochise County, Arizona Sheriffs Department possibly to conduct operations against migrants in the borderlands or to combat drug-runners.
 The operations implied by the report include the stockpiling or donation of weapons and a questionable defoliation campaign.

 On May 3, 2021, Buffett announced he would run for the Republican nomination to challenge incumbent Democratic sheriff Tony Brown.
 On June 4, 2021, Judge Anna Benjamin ruled that Republican candidate Jim Root had actually defeated Democratic candidate Tony Brown by sixteen votes in the 2018 election.
 Brown, who was sworn in as Sheriff in 2018, chose to resign the position rather than appeal the ruling.
 On June 12, 2021, Buffett suspended his campaign for sheriff citing state legislation changing the requirement to serve as a county sheriff in Illinois.